 As a Recreation Therapist, my goal is to improve quality of life and sustain functional ability for individuals with potentially limiting conditions through meaningful activity.
 Recreation Therapy at Life in Full can help with your or your loved one’s physical, mental, emotional and social wellbeing by improving fine and gross motor skills, physical functioning, social effectiveness, self-efficacy, memory, community integration, self-awareness, emotional regulation, mood, coordination and more.

-I currently serve the Greater Toronto Area in Ontario.
+I currently serve the city of Toronto, Ontario.
 I meet my clients in the community, their homes, and in various living facilities, and provide much-needed respite time to their dedicated caregivers and loved ones.

 *Please note: I am dedicated to providing a welcoming, inclusive environment for all clients of all races, genders, religions, ages, orientations, and identities.

 Anyone who would like support with their leisure and recreation goals is a candidate for receiving Recreation Therapy through Life in Full!
 However, most often, I help individuals with limitations to their leisure participation.
 This could include the following:

 Seniors and Elderly Individuals

 Aging can introduce both obstacles and opportunities for leisure participation.
 Elderly individuals tend to have more free time, established interests, and disposable income to pursue healthy leisure.
 However, sometimes illnesses and health conditions can pose challenges to recreation, as can life changes like retirement, widowhood/death of a spouse, loss of independence, loneliness, isolation, etc. Recreation Therapy can help aging individuals realize their strengths, revisit established interests, and explore new leisure options.
 I can help you maintain or improve your functional abilities and physical fitness, become more socially connected, and help keep your cognitive skills in top shape.